needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

 * Creates a new asset collection with the specified name and parent collection.
 * Updates the list of collections in the selected Project.
 * Prints a message to the console on success.

 ### Add the UI for viewing and creating collections

-To add UI for the example:
+To add UI for the example, follow these steps:

 1. Open the `AssetManagementUI` script you created.
 2. Replace the `AssetActions` function with the following code: